Skip to content

 Maximum Hours

 While federal law allows international students to work full time during authorized break periods, Clemson University limits student employment hours to a maximum of 28 hours per week.
-International student hours can be increased effective May 3 using the Student Change/Hire form.
-International Hire Request approval is not needed to increase hours.
-All international student hours must be reduced back to 20 or less on or before August 19.
+International student hours can be increased effective May 4 using the Student Change/Hire form.
+International Hire Request approval is only needed for a new hire, rehire, or additional job; it is not needed to increase hours.
+All international student hours must be reduced back to 20 or less on or before August 18.

 Requesting Additional Jobs, Summer Jobs